paolabiocchi/Yeast_Project/README.md

 │ ├── Finalset_223phenotypes_1011.tab       # Contains all the phenotypes for all yeasts
-│ ├── genesMatrix_CopyNumber.csv            # Contains all the copy number variations for all yeasts, as a table │ ├── mutations_dataset.csv                 # Contains all the mutations for all yeasts, as a list │ ├── phenotype_dataset.csv                 # Contains all the phenotypes for all yeasts, for easir label??
-│ ├── X_matrix_{phenotype}.csv              # Contains all the specific mutations and copy number variations for all yeasts │ ├── y_{phenotype}.csv                     # Contains the phenotype of interest for all yeasts │ ├── X_matrix_YPD_doublingtime_sample.csv  # Sample of X_matrix_YPD_doublingtime.csv
+│ ├── genesMatrix_CopyNumber.csv            # Contains all the copy number variations for all yeasts, as a table │ ├── mutations_dataset.csv                 # Contains all the mutations for all yeasts, as a list │ ├── phenotype_dataset.csv                 # Contains all the phenotypes for all yeasts, for easier labelling │ ├── X_matrix_{phenotype}.csv              # Contains all the specific mutations and copy number variations for all yeasts │ ├── y_{phenotype}.csv                     # Contains the phenotype of interest for all yeasts │ ├── X_matrix_YPD_doublingtime_sample.csv  # Sample of X_matrix_YPD_doublingtime.csv